aniyomiorg/aniyomi-extensions/src/all/googledrive/README.md

 ## FAQ

+### How to customize info?

+The Google Drive Extension allow for editing the same way as [local anime](https://aniyomi.org/docs/guides/local-anime-source/advanced)      .

 ### How do i add entries?
 The Google Drive Extension *only* supports google drive folders, so no shared drives (but folders inside shared drives works fine!).
 If you have a folder, which contains sub-folders of an anime, such as:
 ```